abelbrencsan/boiled-page/README.md

 ## Install

-First you need to install NodeJS and NPM.
+First you need to install Python and Dart Sass.
 Boiled Page uses Gulp for compiling CSS and combining JavaScripts.
 To use Gulp, you need to install it globally with `npm install gulp -g` command.
 Then, you can install Boiled Page:

 - Navigate to the root directory of Boiled Page.
-- Run `npm install` to install all dependencies.
+- Run `pip install .` to install all dependencies.
-- Run `gulp build` to compile CSS and combine JavaScripts given in `gulpfile.js`.
+- Run `python build.py` to compile CSS and combine JavaScripts given in `build.py`.
 - Compiled CSS file is located in `/assets/css` directory.
 - Combined JavaScript file is located in `/assets/js` directory.

-Available Gulp tasks:

-- Run `gulp build` to compile CSS and combine JavaScripts
-- Run `gulp default` to compile CSS and combine JavaScripts and re-compile on file changes so you do not need to compile it manally each time.

 ## Asset strcuture